What is a GMO? Are GMOs safe or unhealthy? What sets non-GMO foods apart from organic foods?

 GMOs are subject to intellectual property law like all other man-made inventions.

 Many large agribusiness and GMO seed manufactures are jockeying to keep GMOs unlabeled: they collectively provided millions of dollars to fuel the fight against Prop 37, which would have made GMO labeling mandatory in California.

 The knowledge regarding the safety of GMOs is uncertain.
 We are essentially being treated as walking, breathing test subjects.

 Labels identifying GMO produce or processed foods containing GMO ingredients is currently not mandatory in the US.
 Some GMO produce may be labeled with a 5-digit PLU code beginning with an 8.
-However, since PLU labeling is optional, this is not an effective manner to identify GMOs.
+However, since PLU labeling is optional, this is not an effective way to identify GMOs.

 Monsanto is the company you hear of most in regards to GMOs as they are one of the largest producers of GMO seeds as well as the herbicides to which the seeds are resistant.
 A company chemist produced glyphosate in 1970.
 This chemical is now produced by many manufacturers, but is sold by Monsanto under the name Roundup.
 Monsanto’s seeds are called Roundup-Ready since they are resistant to roundup.
 As of 2009, the overall Roundup line of products (seeds and herbicide) represented about 50% of Monsanto’s $11.7 billion revenue.

 Studies have determined that GMO produce is nutritionally-deficient in comparison to their natural counterparts.
 For example, non-GMO corn contains 437 times more calcium, 56 times more magnesium, and 7 times more manganese that GMO corn.
 Furthermore, GMO corn was found to contain 13 ppm of glyphosate (an herbicide), compared to zero in non-GMO corn.

 Certified organic foods cannot, by law, contain GMO ingredients.